 The hackers accessed people’s names, Social Security numbers, birth dates, addresses and, in some instances, driver’s license numbers.
 They also stole credit card numbers for about 209,000 people and dispute documents with personal identifying information for about 182,000 people.- Federal Trade Commission

-It will also cover services which may help you to secure your data more effectively to ensure your company can avoid a costly data leak.
+It will also cover services which may help you to secure your data more effectively.
+This will hopefully ensure your company can avoid a data leak.

 Identify Your Data

-Data Loss Prevention (DLP) software, a vital component of most data protection strategies, is heavily reliant on data being sufficiently categorized and identified.
+Data Loss Prevention (DLP) software, is a vital component of most data protection strategies.
+It is heavily reliant on data being sufficiently categorized and identified.

 Organizing and Categorizing Data

 Start with the small modules and work your way to more crucial endpoints of the network.
 This will ease your employees into learning the process before a more comprehensive evaluation.

 Encrypt Your Data

 The organization is also guarded against improper data erasure practices.
 Even if sensitive data is left on discarded drives and found by prying eyes, encrypted data will be safe from exposure.

 Monitor Your Data